CodisteEmeringTech/.github/profile/README.md

 ## 🚀 Projects by Industry

-> Replace each `🔗 View` link with your real GitHub repository URL before publishing.
+> Replace each `View` link with your real GitHub repository URL before publishing.

 ---